Luodian/main-page-preview/src/content/post/search_r1.md

 **Figure 4:** (a).
 Performance comparison between the Base model and the RL-trained model under the RAG workflow. (b).
 Answer behavior breakdown of Base (inner circle) and RL (outer circle) models in InfoSeek and SimpleVQA.

-- ***Finding 2: RL training enhances the model’s ability to generate effective text queries and summarize retrieved information.*** To evaluate the ablities of query generation and information summarization, we follow a fixed RAG setup where both image and text search are executed for every question.
+- ***Finding 2: RL training enhances the model's ability to generate effective text queries and summarize retrieved information.*** To evaluate the ablities of query generation and information summarization, we follow a fixed RAG setup where both image and text search are executed for every question.
 This isolates the model's ability to interact with retrieved information.
 As shown in Figure 4(a), MMSearch-R1-7B consistently outperforms the base model on both in-domain and out-of-domain tasks.
 - ***Finding 3: RL improves the model's ability to utilize its internal knowledge.*** As shown in Figure 4(b), there is a clear upward trend in the *Correct without Search* proportion from the base model to the RL-trained model.
 These gains indicate that the RL-trained model can answer substantially more questions correctly without invoking the search tool, demonstrating improved recall and reasoning based on its internal knowledge.

 ![**Figure 5:** (a).
 Performance improvements of SFT and RL over Base across five VQA datasets. (b).
 Training dynamics of reward and search ratio for different strategies](attachment:196738f1-a6d1-4835-97fa-b63abb12be86:image.png)